souledelafont/dotfiles/README.md

 ### [Powerline fonts](https://github.com/powerline/fonts)

 Powerline fonts is a patch for multiple fonts to work with the powerline zsh theme.
-To use one, go to your terminal profile settings, look for "powerline" in the fonts menu, I like to use 'Inconsolata-g for Powerline g'.
+To use one, go to your terminal profile settings, look for "powerline" in the fonts menu, I like to use 'Inconsolata-g for Powerline g' 12pt.

 ### [Base16 Colors](https://github.com/JohnMorales/base16-shell.git)

-I use a script written by John Morales to switch Base16 fonts easily, type base16_theme_variation to activate a particular colorset, [base 16 color viewer](https://chriskempson.github.io/base16/)
+Base16 is a collection of beautiful 16-color sets, useable throughout the shell.
+John Morales wrote a neat script to switch Base16 fonts easily, type `base16_theme_variation` to activate a particular colorset, most themes can be previewed here : [base 16 color viewer](https://chriskempson.github.io/base16/)